by Emily Neumann, Attorney at Law

 In my experience, approximately 90% of H-1B RFEs will relate to one or more of the six issues described above.
 It is always helpful to be aware of these issues prior to filing as satisfactory documentation can often be submitted with the petition in order to avoid an RFE.

 Did you had a different RFE ?
 How was it addressed ?
 Share your thoughts ?

 Thanks to Emily for writing the guest article for us.
-Please reach out to using her using her contact info for any immigration issue, she is a highly qualified immigration attorney and can help you with your case !
+Please reach out to using her using her contact info on her blog listed below for any immigration issue, she is a highly qualified immigration attorney and can help you with your case !

 ————————————-About the Author————————————–